 Our Pregnancy Rates & Outcomes

-While we do not yet have the complete live birth rates for 2014, it is our custom to publish clinical pregnancy rates as soon as they become available each year.
-Here, we report the fresh IVF cycle outcomes for our program in 2014.
+Ahead of the CDC and SART statistics that report on live birth rates, here are CHR’s cumulative 2017 IVF success rates (IVF pregnancy rates), along with notable characteristics of our patients who underwent IVF cycles.
 For complete pregnancy rates of our program that includes frozen embryo transfers, egg donation cycles and a detailed discussion, please see the main IVF pregnancy rates page.

-All the pregnancy rates below are reported with embryo transfer as the reference point, meaning that only the IVF cycles that reached embryo transfer.
-Some women inevitably experience miscarriages, and live birth rates are expected to be somewhat lower than the clinical pregnancy rates below.
-As always, our clinical pregnancy rates exclude chemical pregnancies (pregnancies registered only as a spike in hCG levels without ultrasound confirmation).
+All the pregnancy rates below are reported with embryo transfer as the reference point, meaning that only the IVF cycles that reached embryo transfer are included.
+Furthermore, some women inevitably experience miscarriages, and live birth rates are expected to be somewhat lower than the clinical pregnancy rates below.
+As always, our clinical pregnancy rates excludes chemical pregnancies (pregnancies registered only as a spike in hCG levels without ultrasound confirmation).

 Fresh IVF Cycle Pregnancy Rates